Build an overlay checkout

 Add an overlay checkout button

-Set any element on your page as a trigger for Paddle Checkout.
+Set any element on your page as a launcher for Paddle Checkout.

 Make sure that your checkout loads successfully, then take a test payment.